nesterone/sf-eng-init-bazzika/00-bootcamp/04-tools-for-development/tools-for-development.md

 >You also free to choose here, but I would able to help only with next one

 * Install [WebStorm](https://www.jetbrains.com/webstorm/)
-* Make sure you have found full list of shortcuts, you even may/have-to print them ...
+  * make sure you have found full list of shortcuts, you even may/have-to print them ...
+  * make sure that IDE works with your GIT installation

 ## Install NodeJs